sgryphon/dotnet-distributed-tracing-examples/src/d-collector/ReadMe.md

 Configure the collector service
 -------------------------------

-Before running the collector, you need to create a configuration file, `otel-collector-config.yaml`, with an OTLP receiver and the exporters you need, e.g. Jaeger and Azure Monitor.
+Before running the collector, you need to create a configuration file, `otel-collector-config.yaml`, with an OTLP receiver and the exporters you need, e.g. Jaeger, Loki, and Azure Monitor.

 The settings for Azure Monitor are defined as environment variables, allowing them to be easily passed in.